subframe7536/maple-font/scripts/maintenance.md

 | JP     | `source/cjk/jp/config-jp.json` |
 | KR     | `source/cjk/kr/config-kr.json` |

 Keep the URL pinned to the intended upstream release or ref.
-The committed static hash is the source of truth for the generated archive contents; CI does not look up a latest release or store a separate manifest.
+The committed static and variable hashes are the source of truth for the generated archive contents; CI does not look up a latest release or store a separate manifest.

 ### Published update (recommended)

 1. Update the `source.download.url` value in the relevant preset and run `uv run task.py cjk --preset <locale>` locally.
-Review the generated fonts, then commit the config and matching `source/cjk/<locale>/static-<locale>.sha256` together.
+Review the generated fonts, then commit the config and matching `source/cjk/<locale>/static-<locale>.sha256` and `variable-<locale>.sha256` files together.
-2. Pushing one or more static hash files triggers **Update CJK Base Fonts**.
-The workflow rebuilds the selected locales and verifies each generated ZIP by extracting it and comparing its directory hash with the committed hash.
+2. Pushing one or more static or variable hash files triggers **Update CJK Base Fonts**.
+The workflow rebuilds the selected locales and validates both ZIPs, including root-level members, variable `fvar` tables, ZIP integrity, and the corresponding committed hash.
 3. For a rebuild without a hash change, run the workflow manually and choose `all`, `cn`, `tc`, `jp`, or `kr`.
-Use `all` when bootstrapping a missing release or repairing an incomplete release.
+Use `all` when bootstrapping a missing release or repairing an incomplete release; the workflow refuses to leave the release with fewer than eight locale/kind assets.
-4. The workflow deletes and replaces only the changed locale archives.
-After upload it downloads the published ZIPs again and repeats the committed-hash validation.
+4. The workflow deletes and replaces both static and variable archives for only the changed locales.
+After upload it downloads the published ZIPs again and repeats the eight-asset validation.

-The main release workflow downloads all four `cjk-base` ZIPs and validates them against the committed hashes before building the normal release.
-A stale, missing, or corrupt CJK archive blocks the normal release.
+The main release workflow downloads all eight `cjk-base` ZIPs and validates them against the committed hashes before building the normal release.
+A stale, missing, or corrupt CJK archive blocks the normal release; ordinary `build.py` and `task.py publish build` runs use local CJK directories and ZIPs first, then remote archives or source rebuilds.

 ### Local check or rebuild